-Accidents happen.
+Accidents on boats happen.
 When they occur at sea, things turn bad fast.
-It’s a dangerous world on the waves.
-If someone falls overboard, they can go missing without a trace.
-There are few witnesses to recount what actually happened, and there isn’t even a body to inspect for evidence.
-Distance, drift, salt-water and sharks, often makes one disappear.
+It’s a dangerous world between the waves.
+If someone falls overboard, they can go missing and leave no trace.
+There are no witnesses to recount what actually occurred, and there isn’t even a body.
+Distance, drift, salt-water and sharks, often make one disappear into the vast nothingness.

-Suspicion often surround man-overboard situations, but who’s to deny an accident?
-Who can disprove it is there’s no evidence to the contrary?
-A rolling ocean, water across the gunwales and slippery decks, are the right combination of circumstances that can cause such an outcome to occur.
-It’s a regular situation on a boat.
-Accidents aren’t unusual.
+Suspicion often surrounds man-overboard situations, but who’s to deny an accident?
+Who can disprove it if there’s no evidence to investigate?
+A rolling ocean, water across the gunwales and slippery decks are the right combinations of circumstances that can cause such an outcome to occur.
+It’s a regular scenario.
+That’s why accidents aren’t unusual.
 Each month, somewhere in the world, a person disappears from a vessel and their body is never found.
 It’s true.

 Sailing a small yacht comes with special challenges.

-A yacht has ropes, wires, sails and many moving parts.
+A yacht has many ropes, wires, sails and moving parts.
 If the weather turns foul, it affects the boat in substantial ways.
 A wave can easily crawl over its deck, tip the boat, wet every surface and cause a boom to swing violently from one side of the yacht to the other.
-An unaware crew member can be clouted by it, catapulted clear across the cockpit, and then be sent directly into the sea.
+An unaware person can be clouted by it, catapulted clear across the cockpit, and then be sent directly into the sea.

 There’s no escaping a long sea voyage if the yacht’s skipper turns out to be a serial killer.
-And there’s no need for police to look for a missing person on the water if there isn’t a history of one being aboard a yacht.
+And there’s no need for water police to look for a missing person on a yacht if one was never there.

-Tanned bodies, sex and chardonnay is but half of the sailing story.
-The other half is about being surrounded by an abyss and unable to reach land when you desperately need it.
+Tanned bodies, wild sex and chardonnay are only half of the sailing story.
+The other half is about being surrounded by an abyss and unable to reach land when it’s desperately needed.
 This is the muse I used when writing the sequel to SEETHINGS, SEETHINGS 2.